 If you’re planning a vacation for the family or yourself, research the best times of year to travel.
 Factors like airline ticket pricing and weather can be helpful to know ahead of time to avoid spending a lot of money on a trip that may disappoint.

+3. Try hostels or low-cost hotels.
 Much like planning ahead to purchase a flight, you should also consider planning ahead to book your lodging.
-It’s no secret that hotels can set you back a couple of hundred bucks per night and can be a quick way to drain your wallet, especially if you’re going to a touristy location.
+It’s no secret that hotels can set you back a couple of hundred bucks per night and can quickly drain your wallet, especially if you’re visiting a touristy location.
 For a more budgeted stay, especially if you’re traveling overseas, look into hostels, which are shared living spaces with other guests.
-Not only are these a great way to save some cash, they’re also great places to meet like-minded travelers, learn more about the area you’re staying, and get recommendations on the best things to do while you’re in town.
+Not only are these a great way to save some cash, but they’re also great places to meet like-minded travelers, learn more about the area you’re staying, and get recommendations on the best things to do while you’re in town.

 On the other hand, if you decide to go the hotel route, try to find your cheapest options.
 Think about how you’re going to use your room.
-Will you spend the majority of your time there or just mainly be there for sleeping?
+Will you spend the majority of your time there or mainly be there for sleeping?
 Also, will you use amenities like a pool area or fitness room that can often increase prices?
-Keeping all these things in mind is key to getting a good bang for your buck.
+Keeping all these things in mind is vital to getting a good bang for your buck.

-If you put your mind to it, there are surely tons of free activities in your destination.
+4. Look for free activities.
+If you put your mind to it, there are tons of free activities in your destination.
 Do some research or ask the front desk at your hotel or locals about the best free things to do, as these can often be the most fun and rewarding experiences.
-Whether it be walking around the city on a self-guided tour or finding a free museum to spend the day, there are definitely tons of great opportunities out there, so don’t be afraid to ask!
+Whether walking around the city on a self-guided tour or finding a free museum to spend the day, there are tons of great opportunities out there, so don’t be afraid to ask!

+5. Be smart with food.
 As you travel, it can be hard not to spend a lot of money on food.
 Trying new restaurants and coffee shops is intriguing, but it can cost you a pretty penny.
 There’s nothing wrong with spending money on meals, however, try implementing habits like packing snacks for when you’re on the go or storing up some food in your hotel room to avoid late-night cravings and unnecessary purchases.
 If the place you’re staying has a kitchen, that’s even better.
 It’s all about finding the balance between splurging and snacking.

-Do you have any tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.